 Language barrier in Canada

-Language barriers are unlikely to be an issue for expats, as the majority of the country is English-speaking, apart from Quebec whose population is mostly Francophone.
-Quebec is culturally and linguistically distinct from the rest of the country and expats moving to its capital, Montreal, will benefit significantly from learning French.
+Language barriers are unlikely to be an issue for expats, as most of the country is English-speaking, apart from Quebec, whose population is mostly Francophone.

 Cultural differences in Canada

-The large cities, especially Toronto and Victoria, reflect a strong British heritage, while Montreal is proudly French and Vancouver hosts many Asian cultures.
-Where America prides itself on its integration of cultures, Canada encourages co-existence in an 'ice cream swirl' or, as it is commonly referred to, a cultural mosaic.
-Nearly a quarter of Canada's population originate from a different country.
+The large cities, especially Toronto and Victoria, reflect a strong British heritage, while Montreal is proudly French, and Vancouver hosts many Asian cultures.
+Where America prides itself on its integration of cultures, Canada encourages co-existence in an ‘ice cream swirl’ or, as it is commonly referred to, a cultural mosaic.

-While various cultures are encouraged to maintain their traditions and flourish, the mainstream culture is very similar to that of the US – which will be familiar to most expats owing to America's far-reaching film and television industry.
+While various cultures are encouraged to maintain their traditions and flourish, the mainstream culture is very similar to that of the US – which will be familiar to most expats thanks to America’s far-reaching film and television industry.

 Geographical distances in Canada

-What may come as a surprise to expats is more geographical than cultural.
+What may come as a surprise is more geographical than cultural.
 The incredible size of Canada makes driving even just to the next town quite a journey.
 Driving across Canada, from the Atlantic to the Pacific coast, is almost equivalent to the distance between the UK and Pakistan.

 Weather in Canada